ccan23/xoreen/README.md

 ## Xoreen's Purpose and What it Does
 The purpose of this program is to protect the desired documents in an unbreakable way.
 ## How it Works
-The desired document is taken to a Xor Gate with a user determined key.The Xor Gate encrypts this document in a **recoverable** way.
+The desired document is taken to a Xor Gate with a user determined key.
+The Xor Gate encrypts this document in a **recoverable** way.
 To recover it, the document must be taken to the Xor Gate with the **same** key that was used to encrypt the document.
 No other key can **_recover_** the original document.

 ## Xor Gate
 Xoreen can interact with any document that the operating system can read or write.